OlivierLD/ROB/raspberry-sailor/NMEA-multiplexer/src/main/python/README.md

 > _**Note**_: the sensors we talk about here are atmospheric and magnetic sensors, using I2C (or maybe SPI some day) protocol.
 > We will _not_ use GPS here.
 GPS' are read using Serial communication.
 Look into the Java code for that.

+### TCP
 The Python code reads the sensor's data, and builds appropriate NMEA sentence(s) to carry them around.
 The code acts as a TCP server, so any TCP client can receive the produced NMEA sentences.
 > _**Note**_: TCP is one of the inputs the NMEA-multiplexer expects, but any TCP/NMEA savvy client can use it.
 > Like [OpenCPN](https://www.opencpn.org/), [SeaWi](http://www.seawimarine.net/), etc.

-We provide here TCP server reading the following sensors:
+We provide here TCP servers reading the following sensors:
 - [BMP180](https://learn.adafruit.com/using-the-bmp085-with-raspberry-pi/using-the-adafruit-bmp-python-library).
 Temperature, Pressure.
 - [BME280](https://learn.adafruit.com/adafruit-bmp280-barometric-pressure-plus-temperature-sensor-breakout).
 Temperature, Pressure, Relative Humidity.
 - [HTUDF21D](https://learn.adafruit.com/adafruit-htu21d-f-temperature-humidity-sensor).
 Temperature, Relative Humidity.